top of page

 41 Jesus said, “If you were blind, you would not be guilty of sin; but now that you claim you can see, your guilt remains.

-Notes: In verse 41, "blind" means the person who did not know the scripture.
+• Verse 41, "blind" in this verse means the person who did not know the scripture.
 This "blind" person, Jesus said, would "not be guilty of sin".
 But the one who claims to know the scripture, and apparently not doing the right things, their sin remains (not forgiven).
-In this setup, these were Pharisees that recognized Jesus as the Messiah, but refused to acknowledge Him.

-The key point from this reference related to the title subject on this page, is in verse 41: "If you were blind, you would not be guilty of sin".
-This suggests that those who truly never knew may not carry the same level of guilt as those who knowingly rejected truth.
-And therefore may not be going to the same hell as others.
+The key point from this passage related to the title subject on this page is, in verse 41: "If you were blind, you would not be guilty of sin".
+This suggests that those who truly never knew may not carry the same level of guilt as those who knowingly rejected Him, and therefore may not face the same level of punishment in hell as others.
 Ultimately, their judgment belongs to God, but Scripture consistently presents Him as just and fair.

 2. What About People Before Christ Who Never Met Jesus?

 The Bible indicates that some Jews will be saved as part of what Scripture calls “the elect.”
-The Bible describes a term, "the elect" to mean some of the Jews who genuinely and wholeheartedly followed God's law of Moses, but did not live in Jesus' time, or did but naively did not recognize Him as the awaited Messiah the Christ.
-An example Jewish person after Christ: The Apostle Paul.
-An example before Christ: Abraham.
+The Bible uses this term to describe those who genuinely and wholeheartedly followed God’s law of Moses, even if they did not live in Jesus’ time, or lived during His time but did not recognize Him as the Messiah.
+Examples include Abraham (before Christ) and the Apostle Paul (after Christ).

 Romans‬ ‭1‬:‭20‬-‭21